 What I Do

 In addition, I am passionate about serving the next generation of mental health providers as well as my colleagues through training and education.
-I have served as an adjunct professor at Texas Wesleyan University, Texas Woman's University and Capella University in their graduate counseling and marriage and family therapy programs.
+I have served as an adjunct professor at Texas Wesleyan University, Texas Woman's University, Capella University, and at LeTourneau University in their graduate counseling and marriage and family therapy programs.
+I am currently an assistant professor at Texas A&M Central Texas in the marriage and family therapy graduate program.
 I also currently offer supervision to partially licensed clinicians as well as training to mental health providers and the community.

 Education & Experience